-As a holistic nutrition coach, I am passionate about guiding you through a simple and practical approach to embracing a wholesome diet that prioritizes whole foods and unprocessed ingredients.
+As a Holistic Nutrition Specialist, I am here to help guide you through a simple and practical approach to embracing a wholesome diet that prioritizes whole foods and unprocessed ingredients.
+It's not as difficult as it seems!

 Let me be honest.
 When I first learned what processed food was, I was shocked.
 I went through a whole grieving process.
 Everything I thought I knew about food was wrong.
 It felt overwhelming.

 I had no idea what I was doing before I was taught and coached through the process.
-Even after several years, I am still learning new things about certain foods and how they affect our bodies.
+Even after several years of study and application, I am still learning new things about certain foods and how they affect our bodies.
 This is entirely normal.
+It's a process!

 What is Processed Food?

-Additionally, processing methods may include canning, freezing, dehydrating, refining, or packaging.
+There is a vast array of processing methods including canning, freezing, dehydrating, refining, frying, or packaging.

 Processed foods can range from simple items like canned vegetables and frozen fruits to more complex products such as packaged snacks, sugary beverages, ready-to-eat meals, and fast food.